podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 the Context from the http headers on a inbound request.

 The de-serializer is run by the Connect compatible middleware method, `.middleware()`, on the @podium/podlet Object.
-When run, the Context are then stored on `.locals.podium.context` on the http response object for use in a later middleware / route .
+When run, Context values are then stored on `.locals.podium.context` on the http response object for use in a later middleware / route .